On Our Faculty

 Dean H. Northcote

-Dean of Applied Dismissal
+Dean of Applied Dismissal, Department of Applied Dismissal.

 Dean Northcote oversees the practical wing of the curriculum, in which students learn to conclude a conversation in under four syllables without technically having been rude.
 His published monograph, "The Nodded No," is unavailable in paperback and is still quoted by alumni whenever a clean refusal needs academic cover.
 He can often be heard saying "mm," which is, in his department, a full sentence.